educbraga/EasyCommit/README.md

 **EasyGitCommit: Effortless Git commits in Sublime Text for Developers who want to ship more.**

 ## Overview
-EasyGitCommit is a streamlined Git management tool for Sublime Text, enhancing productivity by automating the Git workflow.
-It simplifies the process of making Git commits, allowing developers to focus more on coding and less on version control management.
+EasyGitCommit simplifies the process of making Git commits, allowing developers to focus more on coding and less on version control management.

 ## Features
+After pressing a single key binding:
 - **Automated Git Workflow**: The plugin performs a series of Git operations including fetch, pull, and add all.
 - **Commit Messages**: After staging changes, it prompts for a commit message.
 - **Efficient Committing**: Commits with the provided message and then pushes the changes to the remote repository.